 MILD TRAUMATIC BRAIN INJURY results from a traumatic event to the head that may not even cause loss of consciousness, or may cause only a brief loss of consciousness.
 The head trauma victim may report simply being dazed and confused after the event.
 But brain functioning may nevertheless be impaired.

 MODERATE TRAUMATIC BRAIN INJURIES occur when there is a loss of consciousness for at least a few minutes and fro up to a few hours.
 Confusion and behavioral changes can last much longer, or be permanent.

 SEVERE BRAIN INJURY results from penetration and major trauma to the head, and result in shearing of brain nerve tissue.
 Recovery is often slow and incomplete, even after lengthy therapy and rehabilitation, and death sometimes results.

-The auburn, New York brain injury attorneys Michaels & Smolak have recovered millions of dollars for clients suffering from brain injuries and for other injuries.
+The Syracuse brain injury lawyers at Michaels & Smolak have recovered millions of dollars for clients suffering from brain injuries and for other injuries.
 If you or a loved one has been a victim of an accident causing a brain injury, CONTACT US for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.